mapilido74/GCD-Project/README.md

 ### Introduction

-The **run_analysis.R** script does the following
+The **run_analysis.R** script does the following:

 1. Merges the *training* and the *test* sets to create one data set.
 2. Extracts only the measurements on the *mean* and *standard deviation* for each measurement.
 3. Uses *descriptive activity names* to name the activities in the data set.
 4. Appropriately labels the data set with *descriptive variables names*.
-5. Creates a second independent tidy data set with the average of each activity and each subject
+5. Creates a second independent tidy data set with the average of each activity and each subject.

 ### Data set information